shitsecurity/crypto-shell/README.md

 Create a comment for @haxhaxhax:

 ```
-comment @haxhaxhax "lol! rooted"
+comment @haxhaxhax "lulz rooted"
 ```

-Search for shell by comment and domain:
+Search for shells by comment and domain:

 ```
 search comment:"rooted" domain:*.tld